elastisys/compliantkubernetes-apps/migration/v0.19.x-v0.20.x/upgrade-apps.md

 1. If your cluster are using docker as container runtime, set `global.containerRuntime` in `common-config.yaml` to `docker`

-    > To see which container runtime your nodes are running you can run `kubectl get container -owide` and check the `CONTAINER-RUNTIME` column.
+    > To see which container runtime your nodes are running you can run `kubectl get nodes -owide` and check the `CONTAINER-RUNTIME` column.

 1. Remove conflicting starboard secret: